SFU-HiAccel/SyncNN/README.md

     	* MNIST dataset is tested for Lenet-S and Lenet-L and the network configuarations are available in `LeNet/includes/mnist_1.h` and `LeNet/includes/mnist_2.h`
     	* SVHN dataset is tested for Lenet-S and VGG and the network configuarations are available in `LeNet/includes/svhn_1.h` and `VGG/includes/svhn_2.h`
     	* CIFAR-10 dataset is tested for NiN and VGG and the network configuarations are available in `NiN/includes/cifar10_1.h` and `VGG/includes/cifar10_2.h`
     	* Note: SyncNN supports any network configuration or network.
-When we try a new network, the configurations has to be modified accordingly.
+When we try a new network, the configurations have to be modified accordingly.
     * The next step is choose the Xilinx SoC FPGA platform.
 We have tested on three boards:
         * Xilinx ZCU 102 Board
         * Xilinx ZCU 104 Board